Does Insurance Cover My Stolen Car If I Left the Keys Inside?

 What happens if I leave my keys in my car and it gets stolen?
 Will my insurance still cover it?

-Comprehensive coverage is the kind of car insurance that covers thefts.
-Luckily for all the forgetful people of the world, comprehensive coverage does cover a stolen car even if you left your keys inside.
+Comprehensive coverage is the kind of car insurance that covers theft, even if you left your keys inside.

 There have been a few car thefts in my neighborhood.
 I want to make sure my car is covered.
-How do I know if it’s covered?
+How do I know if my car and the personal items in it are covered from theft?

 To understand the answer to this question, you need to know that there are three main car insurance coverage types.
 Each one covers different situations.